neurosnap/starfx/docs/posts/endpoints.md

 unused.
 This lets you create as many different variations of calling that endpoint that you need.

+# `ctx.request`

+This is a `Request` object that will feed directly into a `fetch` request.
+End-users are able to manipulate it however they want regardless of what was set on it previously.
+We have mdw that will automatically manipulate it but it all lives inside the mdw stack that the end-user can control.

 # Using `ctx.req`

 `ctx.req` is a helper function to merge what currently exists inside `ctx.request` with new properties.
-It is gaurenteed to return a valid `Request` object and performs a deep merge on `ctx.request` and what the user provides to it.
+It is gaurenteed to return a valid `Request` object and performs a deep merge between `ctx.request` and what the user provides to it.

 ```ts
 const fetchUsers = api.get("/users", function*(ctx, next) {